senzing-garage/knowledge-base/presentations/one-breath-minimal-stack/README.md

 1. This demonstration does not address security concerns.
    Do not put private information into demonstration without modifying the demonstration to meet your security requirements.
+1. This is an ephemeral demonstration.
+   As soon as as the docker-compose stack is brought down, the data is deleted.